lifebeyondfife/blog/content/posts/plain-english.md

 Hopefully this has motivated those who aren't familiar with Computer Science to learn some more.
-If so, follow the "CompSci in Plain English" tag [here on Life Beyond Fife](http://lifebeyondfife.com/tag/compsci-in-plain-english/ "Computer Science in Plain English") for future posts where I'll ease you into the subject and slowly the lights will switch on one by one about so many of your technology experiences that perhaps before felt so alien and confusing.
+If so, follow the compsci category here on Life Beyond Fife (see link below) for future posts where I'll ease you into the subject and slowly the lights will switch on one by one about so many of your technology experiences that perhaps before felt so alien and confusing.